Operation Rugged: Hwach'on Reservoir

-The Ranger company commander, Capt.
-Dorsey Anderson, embarked two platoons, artillery and mortar observers, and a machine gun section in the first lift.
-Concealed by darkness and paddling the boats to maintain silence, the first-wave forces reached the eastern peninsula undetected but were stopped by small arms and machine gun fire when they moved onto high ground above the landing point after daylight.
+The Ranger company commander, Captain Dorsey Anderson, embarked two platoons, artillery and mortar observers, and a machine gun section in the first lift.
+Concealed by darkness and paddling the boats to maintain silence, the first-wave forces reached the eastern peninsula undetected, but were stopped by small arms and machine gun fire when they moved onto high ground above the landing point after daylight.
 PVA fire striking the following waves of Rangers as they crossed the reservoir in daylight grew heavy enough to force part of the last lift to return to the south shore.
-Even with the bulk of the company available, Captain Anderson was unable to advance and by midmorning used most of his ammunition in beating off counterattacks.
+Even with the bulk of the company available, Anderson was unable to advance and by midmorning used most of his ammunition in beating off counterattacks.
 PVA troops meanwhile began moving across the dam from the western peninsula to reinforce those holding up the Rangers.

-As Anderson's attack bogged down, Colonel Harris ordered the 3rd Battalion to the eastern peninsula.
+As Anderson's attack bogged down, Harris ordered the 3rd Battalion to the eastern peninsula.
 Company I, which had assembled near the Rangers' embarkation point during the night, started across the reservoir about 11:00 (UTC+9) forced by a shortage of boats to cross in increments, slowed to a paddling pace when most of the few outboard motors failed, and harassed by PVA fire, the company was not on the peninsula until midafternoon, and only one platoon by that time had joined the Rangers.
 Elsewhere, the diversionary attack across the Pukhan ended when intense fire from the northwest blocked all early morning attempts by a Company A patrol to search the still-swollen river for crossing sites.
 The 2nd Battalion again lost momentum when its lead company, now Company E, stalled at the base of the western ridge under heavy fire from pillboxes above.
 All attempts to destroy the fortifications with artillery fire failed.
-With the regiment stopped at every point, General Palmer, while Company I was crossing the reservoir to join the Rangers, authorized Colonel Harris to call off the attack.
+With the regiment stopped at every point, Palmer, while Company I was crossing the reservoir to join the Rangers, authorized Harris to call off the attack.
 But Harris, though he no longer expected to occupy the dam area, deferred ending operations out of hope that by reinforcing the attack on the eastern peninsula he might be able to send Anderson's company in a raid to immobilize the dam's sluice gates.